Pre-Candidacy Field Experiences

 1. What is PCFE and who needs to complete these requirements?

 PCFE stands for pre-candidacy field experience.
 Students enrolled in a Secondary Education teacher preparation program who are seeking a teaching certificate must complete these requirements.

 2. When is everything due?

 The PCFE requirements are due by the time you reach 48 credits and earn your teacher candidacy.
 Completion of the program requires earning a minimum of 20 points across three different categories.
-You will upload your materials to Taskstream prior to the beginning of your SEU 313 course and your SEU 313 instructor will record you as completing/not completing the project.
+You will upload your materials to Taskstream prior to the beginning of your SEU 313 course and your SEU 313 instructor will record you as having completed/not having completed the project.

 3. Do I need to complete every task on the checklist?

 No, you do not need to complete every single task on the checklist.
 The checklist provides a wide range of options to complete the requirements.
+For example, in Section Two: Developing My Understanding of Diversity, students must complete 3 experiences listed in that section.
 Please be aware that some of the requirements are mandatory to complete.
-For example in Section Two: Developing My Understanding of Diversity, students must complete 3 experiences listed in that section.

 4. How do I confirm that I have completed a task?

 Once you have completed a task on the check sheet, complete the evidence needed for that task.
 The required evidence is listed in the full explanation for PCFE.
 You should record all of your items in a single Word document.
 Once you have completed all of the necessary tasks for the program, you will then upload the document to TaskStream.
 Do not submit your work until you have completed all of the requirements.